possibilities/meta-composer-cli/prompts.md

 For consistency we should place it in ~/.meta-composer/cache/resources/shadcn/core Don't worry about backwards compatibility.
 I'll delete the old cache now and we can create a new one after the feature is complete.

 Ignore all of the shadcn related code in ~/code/docs/ui-composer-mcp.xml and only concentrate on the lucid related code.

+## 21

+`list icons lucid` Returns a huge amount of information because of the denormalized nature of the records.

+▶ ./dist/cli.js list icons lucid| head -n 30

+- name: a-arrow-down
+  tags:
+  - letter
+  - font size
+  - text
+  - formatting
+  - smaller
+    categories:
+  - text
+  - design
+- name: a-arrow-up
+  tags:
+  - letter
+  - font size
+  - text
+  - formatting
+  - larger
+  - bigger
+    categories:
+  - text
+  - design
+- name: a-large-small
+  tags:
+  - letter
+  - font size
+  - text
+  - formatting
+    categories:
+  - text
+  - design

+Instead we want to require an additional required positional argument called <type> that can be icons, tags, or categories

+Then the output for each will be only a single list of unix items of that type

+For example `meta-composer list icons lucid icons`:

+- a-arrow-down
+- a-arrow-up
+  [...snip...]

+For example `meta-composer list icons lucid tags`:

+- letter
+- font size
+  [...snip...]

+For example `meta-composer list icons lucid categories`:

+- text
+- design
+  [...snip...]

+## 21.1 [plan mode]

+Great for anything schema or validation related, where it makes sense, use zod (use context7)

+## 21.2 [plan mode]

+Always use `pnpm add` to add new dependencies

+## 22.3 [plan mode]

+Before we go ahead an execute the plan I'm wondering if you see other places we should be using zod.
+Asking for the purpose only to revisit it later, so please let me know but don't add it to the current plan we're about to execute.